I'm Mita, Your Housekeeper.

 I'm Mita, Your Housekeeper. (家政婦のミタ, Kaseifu no Mita) is a 2011 Japanese television drama series.
-A family grieving their mother's recent death hires Akari Mita as a housekeeper to upkeep the house, which has been thrown into disarray.
-Mita, who is played by actress Nanako Matsushima, will do anything that her employer orders her to do, except smiling or revealing her past.
+The plot centers on a family that hires Akari Mita (played by actress Nanako Matsushima) as a housekeeper to upkeep their recently deceased mother's house, which has been thrown into disarray.
+Mita will do anything that her employer orders her to do, except smiling or revealing her past.